cdapio/hydrator-plugins/copybookreader-plugins/docs/CopybookReader-batchsource.md

 Description
 -----------
-This is a source plugin that would allow users to read and process mainframe files defined using COBOL Copybook.
+This is a source plugin that allows users to read and process mainframe files defined using a COBOL copybook.

 Use Case
 --------
 It's used for reading flat files or datasets generated on either a z/OS IBM mainframe or AS/400, based on a fixed-length COBOL copybook.
 If you have a flat file on HDFS that can be parsed using a simple COBOL copybook, then applying the copybook, one is able to easily read the file and its fields.

 Properties
 ----------
 **copybookContents:** Contents of the COBOL copybook file which will contain the data structure.
-  Users will have to paste the entire contents of the copybook file into the test area.
+Users will have to paste the entire contents of the copybook file into the text area.
 The copybook contents should be in sync with the underlying binary data to be read.
 This first implementation does not handle complex nested structures of a COBOL copybook or redefines or iterators in the structure.

 **binaryFilePath:** Complete path of the .bin to be read.
 This will be a fixed-length binary format file that matches the copybook.
-Supports compressed files using a native compressed codec
+Supports compressed files using a native compressed codec.

-**fileStructure:** The copybook file structure.
-For this first implementation, only fixed-length binary format flat files are supported.

 **schema:** The schema for the data as it will be formatted in CDAP.

+**maxSplitSize:** Maximum split-size for each mapper in the MapReduce Job.
+Defaults to 128MB.

 Example
 -------

-This example reads data from a local binary file "file:///home/cdap/DTAR020_FB.bin" and parses it using the schema given in the text area "COBOL Copybook Contents"
+This example reads data from a local binary file "file:///home/cdap/DTAR020_FB.bin" and parses it using the schema given in the text area "COBOL Copybook Contents".
-It will generate structured records using either the output schema passed or with the output schema specified by user
+It will generate structured records using either the default schema or with the output schema specified by the user in the text area.

       {
           "name": "CopybookReader",